AAlab1819/ProjectTeam01-B/README.md

  ## CONCLUSION

-Greedy is better than DP for this problem if we compare them from memory and time complexity.
+Greedy is better than DP for this problem in terms on memory and time complexity.
 One of the reason is that because DP uses nested loops which make the time complexity higher.
 As we can see from the complexity of both techniques:
 - TIME COMPLEXITY:
    - DP = O(N^4)
    - Greedy = O(N^2)